jimbol/learn-terraform/guide/META_ARGUMENTS.md

 # Meta-Arguments
-Available on every module and resource are a set of "meta-arguments" that allow you to create multiple versions of the module or resource.
+Available on every module and resource are a set of "meta-arguments" that enable some powerful functionallity.

 - `depends_on` - Make explicit an implicit dependency
 - `count` - Make like copies